Moving? Plastic wrap is a must-have!

 Order plastic wrap for your move

-While you can find plastic wrap in the kitchen section of any grocery store, you’ll want to get rolls specifically used for moving.
-They are sized to fit on larger items, and most have easy-to-use handles.
-The U-Pack® Box Store carries both large and small rolls of plastic wrap.
-We recommend having both sizes on hand to use throughout the move for different applications.
+While you can find plastic wrap in the kitchen section of any grocery store, you’ll want to get rolls specifically made for moving.
+They are sized to fit larger items, and most have easy-to-use handles.
+You can buy plastic wrap from these recommended retailers or your store of choice!

 Have questions about moving stretch wrap?